thoughtpolice/hs-bsdiff/README.md

 These are the awesome Haskell bindings, based on [minibsdiff][], a slimmed down version of bsdiff v4.3.

-This package also includes a reimplementation of @bsdiff/bspatch@, called
-@bspatcher@, which demonstrates how to use the library and offers several compression modes as opposed to just bzlib like the standard bsdiff.
-If you want to enable snappy support in @bspatcher@, install with the @-fsnappy@ flag.
+This package also includes a reimplementation of `bsdiff/bspatch`, called `bspatcher`, which demonstrates how to use the library and offers several compression modes as opposed to just bzlib like the standard bsdiff.
+If you want to enable snappy support in `bspatcher`, install with the `-fsnappy` flag.

 [travis-ci.org](http://travis-ci.org) results: [![Build Status](https://secure.travis-ci.org/thoughtpolice/hs-bsdiff.png?branch=master)](http://travis-ci.org/thoughtpolice/hs-bsdiff)